attainu/python-project-Udaya-Prakash-AU19/Maze_Solver/Entities/README.md

-# Steps to create a project:
+# Steps to create a Maze Solver:

 a) Create classes for separate entities